sshashaa/scoreTree/README.rst

 Type ``deactivate`` from the command line to deactivate the virtual environment if created.

-Type ``pip uninstall scoreCART`` from the command line to uninstall the package.
+Type ``pip uninstall scoreTree`` from the command line to uninstall the package.